 How to take your complaint to the Ombudsman if BrightHouse say No (no longer possible)

-If BrightHouse say No, or offer you what seems like a tiny amount to go away, you can send your complaint to the Financial Ombudsman.
+If BrightHouse says No, or offers you what seems like a tiny amount to go away, you can send your complaint to the Financial Ombudsman.
 If you aren’t sure about doing this, why not ask in the comments below?

 This is easy and free.
 The Ombudsman isn’t a court, you don’t have to use legal language or make a complicated argument, and it’s all done by email.
 The Ombudsman just wants to know from you what you think happened and why it wasn’t fair on you.

 The Financial Ombudsman has a “complain online” option which asks you for the details they need, such as your contact details.
 This lets you attach a copy of what you sent BrightHouse and what they replied to you.